When using the Customizer is not enough - Create a child theme from your installed themes and customize styles, templates, functions and more.

 You have to load a child theme from the Parent/Child tab for the preview to display.
 This can also happen when your WP_CONTENT_URL is different than $bloginfo('site_url').
 Ajax cannot make cross-domain requests by default.
 Check that your Settings > General > "WordPress Address (URL)" value is correct.
 (Often caused by missing "www" in the domain.)

-You can override a specific value globally using the Rule/Value tab.
-See Rule/Value, above.
+You can override a specific CSS value globally using the Property/Value tab.
+See Property/Value, above.

 You can add queries and selectors using the "Raw CSS" textarea on the Query/Selector tab.
 See Query/Selector, above.

 You shouldn't really "remove" a style from the Parent.
-You can, however, set the rule to "inherit," "none," or zero (depending on the rule).
-This will negate the Parent value.
+You can, however, set the property to "inherit," "none," or zero (depending on the property).
+This will negate the Original value.
 Some experimentation may be necessary.

-Delete the value from the input for the rule you wish to remove.
-The Child Theme Configurator only adds overrides for rules that contain values.
+Delete the value from the input for the property you wish to remove.
+Child Theme Configurator only adds overrides for properties that contain values.